 Many national advocates calling for a transformation of medical education agree that Kaiser Permanente has the expertise, capacity and commitment to train a new generation of physicians.

 “Medical education needs to change to keep pace with the changing health care delivery system and changing patient needs,” said George Thibault, MD, president of the Josiah Macy Jr. Foundation, which is the only national foundation dedicated to improving the health of the public by advancing the education and training of health professionals.
 “Kaiser Permanente is in a position to make important contributions to these changes by bringing its vast experience with teamwork, coordinated care and technology to medical education.
 Kaiser Permanente’s proposed new medical school will join other new schools and reform-minded existing schools in this effort to better align medical education with contemporary societal needs.”

 In the coming months, the organization will move to establish the legal entity and organizational structure for the new medical school and begin the accreditation planning and process.
-The school is scheduled to open in the fall of 2019 and will be located in Southern California, where physicians-in-training will be immersed in an environment of cultural and economic diversity.
+The school will be located in Southern California, where physicians-in-training will be immersed in an environment of cultural and economic diversity.

 The planning, design and implementation of the Kaiser Permanente School of Medicine will be led by a multidisciplinary team of physician, health plan and operational leaders.
 Nationally recognized care quality leader, Christine K. Cassel, MD, will be joining the team responsible for designing this innovative new approach to training the physicians of tomorrow.
-Recruitment for the founding dean will begin in the coming year and the school will welcome its first class of students in the fall of 2019.
+Recruitment for the founding dean will begin in the coming year.

 About Kaiser Permanente